GrandCru/Relocker/README.md

 Relocker
 ========

 A library for holding a lock in redis.
+The locking algorithm is the one described on http://redis.io/topics/distlock as "Correct implementation with a single instance".

 Usage
 =====